glitchst/Spell-Corrector/README.md

 Firstly, to compile the program into an executable file, run the following command in a terminal:

-`gcc -o spellcorrector src/main.c src/corrector.c src/dictionary.c src/edits.c`
+`$ gcc -o spellcorrector src/main.c src/corrector.c src/dictionary.c src/edits.c`

 This will create a file called `spellcorrector`, with no extention, that's already labelled as an executable by your \*NIX or \*BSD system.